The Meeting of Leo the Great and Attila

-Historical Context
+Historical context

 In 1514, the Pope hired young Raphael to reimagine the project to decorate the rooms of the Vatican as the chief architect.
 Perhaps, due to Raphael's family's success in the arts, he was given the opportunity to be commissioned for the paintings in the Vatican.
 However, Raphael had also proven himself to be a more successful painter than his father, while still in his teenage years.
 Once he was the chief architect for the Vatican, it resulted in the destruction of the previous frescoes that had been created in the Vatican, and marked the time in which Raphael began to create the famous Vatican frescoes that still exist today.
 Though Raphael is mostly attributed for the creation of The Meeting of Leo the Great and Attila, his assistants painted much of it, as he directed, and they continued to finish the project even after his early death.
 Some of the accredited assistants include: Raffaellino del Colle, Giulio Romano, and Gianfrancesco Penni.
 This fresco, amongst the others in the Room of Heliodorus glorified the Church.

 Subject

 The main figure in this painting is Attila, the king of the Huns, who began to seriously threaten Italy in 452 AD.
 Pope Leo I was sent out to meet the Hun king and to attempt to persuade him to spare Italy.
 Their meeting is thought to have taken place near Mantua.
-This area was known for its association to Christianity, adding to the symbolism of finding a peaceful resolve.
-The logistical reality, however, of the Huns invasion was perhaps the ultimate reason for their withdraw from the peninsula.
+This area was known for its association to Christianity, adding to the symbolism of finding a peaceful resolution.

 The other major figure was Leo I, who reigned from 440.
 Both the pope and the general Roman public found that it would be best to work towards peace, even by means of begging.
 Pope Leo I led in hopes to come to an agreement where violence was avoided.
 The result was peaceful, as the Pope's approach to the situation allowed Attila to cease any plans of warfare.

 The Emperor of Rome realized that the odds of them being victorious against Attila and the Huns was slim, and yet Leo exhibited bravery, because he relied on his faith when going against this great foe.